microsoft/azure-openai-in-a-day-workshop/README.md

 > 🌟 Highly recommended: *Best option if you already have a Github account.
 You can develop on local VSCode or in a browser window. *

-The following instructions will discribe how to setup Codespace on your browser This option does not required an software installation or preparation on your Computer
+The following instructions will discribe how to setup Codespace on your browser This option does not required any software installation or preparation on your Computer

 * Login to your Github account or create your own in 5 mins.
 * Go to Github repository and click on `Code` button then choose `Create Codespace on Main`.